totaldebug/totaldebug.uk/_posts/2021-05-15-using-clonezilla-to-migrate-multi-disk-server.md

 ## Overview

-I recently decided to migrate all of my home servers to Proxmox from VMware ESXi, many factors at play but the main being that new versions of ESXi dont support my hardware.
+I recently decided to migrate all of my home servers to Proxmox from VMware ESXi, many factors at play but the main being that new versions of ESXi don't support my hardware.

 For a normal migration I would just use CloneZilla's remote-source to remote-dest feature, however I could only get this to work for a single source disk, which is fine for the majority of my servers, however I do have some with multiple disks which became an issue.